Grim tally: NZ surpasses US Covid mortality rate for the first time

 New Zealand has marked its darkest day of the pandemic with a record 34 deaths, taking the country's Covid-19 mortality rate past that of the United States for the first time.

-Experts say despite daily case numbers starting to plateau, given the lag in hospitalisations and deaths, that rate could climb even high over the next few weeks.
+Experts say despite daily case numbers starting to plateau, given the lag in hospitalisations and deaths, that rate could climb even higher over the next few weeks.

 And with case numbers in our biggest city also dropping, a top health official has warned of a "Mexican wave" of infections and regional spikes - with Canterbury and South Canterbury now experiencing a peak.